 It's also worth noting that this is a non-profit company and the money goes to children with disabilities.

 Colorado is one of the best states in the country to gold pan.
-However it's not the best place to gold pan during the winter months.
+Metal detecting in Colorado is also a good option.
+However this isn't the best state to prospect during the winter months.
 If you want to prospect for gold in the winter then it's better to travel south to Arizona.